 One of the most popular ways to use basil pesto is to toss with your favorite pasta, especially varieties like cavatappi, fettuccine, and capellini.
 You can also drizzle it over a caprese salad, add bright color and flavor by spreading it on a homemade pizza, dip veggies in it, or use it as a salad dressing.

 Also, try spreading it on your favorite crusty bread (focaccia and ciabatta are great choices, as well as garlic bread), mixing it with butter to make a colorful compound butter — or you can use it to add extra flavor by stirring it into your mashed or smashed potatoes.
-At our house, we also love to use it as a dipping sauce for french fries, mozzarella sticks, or baked zucchini sticks into it.

 How to Make Fresh Basil Pesto